freenas/freenas-docs/userguide/vms.rst

 By default, the VM receives an auto-generated random MAC address.
 To override the default with a custom value, enter the desired address into the :guilabel:`MAC Address` field.
+Click :guilabel:`Generate MAC ADDRESS` to automatically populate :guilabel:`MAC Address` with another random MAC address.

 .. _vms-disk-device: